-- significant risk to research subjects (e.g., death, permanent or long lasting disability or morbidity, severe toxicity) without the possibility of direct benefit to the subjects; - the involvement of especially vulnerable populations likely to be subject to coercion (e.g., institutionalized psychiatric patients, incarcerated minors); or - a history of serious or continuing non-compliance on the part of the Principal investigator. - the following factors will also be considered when determining which studies require review more frequently than on an annual basis: - The probability and magnitude of anticipated risks to subjects; - o The likely medical condition of the proposed subjects; - The overall qualifications of the Principal Investigator and other members of the research team; - the specific experience of the Responsible Investigator and other members of the research team in conducting similar research; - the nature and frequency of adverse events observed in similar research at this and other institutions; - the novelty of the research, thereby increasing the possibility of unanticipated adverse events, and - any other factors that the IRB deems relevant.
+- significant risk to research subjects (e.g., death, permanent or long lasting disability or morbidity, severe toxicity) without the possibility of direct benefit to the subjects; - the involvement of especially vulnerable populations likely to be subject to coercion (e.g., institutionalized psychiatric patients, incarcerated minors); or - a history of serious or continuing non-compliance on the part of the Principal investigator. - the following factors will also be considered when determining which studies require review more frequently than on an annual basis: - o The probability and magnitude of anticipated risks to subjects; - o The likely medical condition of the proposed subjects; - o The overall qualifications of the Principal Investigator and other members of the research team; - the specific experience of the Responsible Investigator and other members of the research team in conducting similar research;

+- the nature and frequency of adverse events observed in similar research at this and other institutions; - the novelty of the research, thereby increasing the possibility of unanticipated adverse events, and - any other factors that the IRB deems relevant.

 In circumstances where the IRB mandates an approval period of less than one year, the IRB may define the review period (1) with a time interval, or (2) in circumstances where a specified number of subjects were studied or enrolled in the study.
 If a specified number of subjects were studied or enrolled in the study, it is understood that the approval period in no case may exceed 1 year.
-Further, the number of subjects studied or enrolled in the study will determine the approval period only when the specified number of subjects were studied or enrolled in the study or enrolled in the study approval period only when the specified number of subjects were studied or enrolled in the study for less than 1 year.
+Further, the number of subjects studied or enrolled in the study will determine the approval period only when the specified number of subjects were studied or enrolled in the study for less than 1 year.